Online Submission Forms

 Complete this form completely before your first appointment with SSD.
 Print it out and bring it with you.

-SSD Testing Form_SUMMER 2016 (PDF), SSD Testing Form_SUMMER 2016 (DOC) If your instructor cannot provide your testing accommodations you may reserve testing space at SSD.
+SSD Testing Form_2016 (PDF) If your instructor cannot provide your testing accommodations you may reserve testing space at SSD.
 The completed form must be returned to SSD at least 2 weeks prior to the exam date.
 All Test Scheduling forms must be turned in my the mid-semester deadline.

 Since disability-related information is considered confidential, a release of information must be on file if a student needs an SSD staff member to communicate with anyone outside SSD.
 People that students may want SSD staff to communicate with may include, but are not limited to, parents, physicians, therapists and other specific UT personnel.